atgeller/Wasm-Prechk-Artifact/README.md

 # Artifact Layout
 ## Appendix
-The appendix is available in `appendix.pdf` as part of this repository (outside the VM), it mostly contains proof details, as well as some additional typing rules, and experimental details.
+The appendix is available in `appendix.pdf` as part of this package (outside the VM), it mostly contains proof details, as well as some additional typing rules, and experimental details.

 ### Our Results for Comparison
-Raw data is available under the `data` folder as part of this repository (outside the VM).
+Raw data is available under the `data` folder as part of this package (outside the VM).
 It should contain a version of every file that will be generated while reproducing the experiments, for comparison:
 - `run_time.csv` contains the raw data on how long each benchmark takes to run.
 - `run_time_relative.csv` contains data on how long each benchmark takes to run using different configurations compared to the configuration with dynamic checks.